NY Islanders coach Patrick Roy works with players during practice...

 “I think we feel really good about our team, the group that we have,” defenseman Noah Dobson said.
 “I think everyone is a lot more comfortable with the way we want to play and the changes that Patrick has made.
 He’s more comfortable with us.”

 Roy deliberately designed a tough training camp to push his players’ conditioning.
-Drills were sometimes atypically run after endurance skating — repeated goal-line to goal-line treks the players dubbed “whammies.”
+Drills sometimes were atypically run after endurance skating — repeated goal-line to goal-line treks the players dubbed “whammies.”

 But Roy is not looking at the big picture or defining what he believes the expectations should be.

-“They came to work and they had a very good camp,” Roy said.
+“They came to work and they had a very good camp,” he said.
 “I know it’s been a tough camp.
 It’s in order to set the tone to have a good start.
 We don’t want to [look] to June.
 We want to [look at] what we’re going to do on Oct.
 10 and on and on and on.

-“We want to be a good, 200-foot team.
-A team that, every night, will compete.
+“We want to be a good 200-foot team.
+A team that every night will compete.
 Every night we’re going to be tough to play against.”

 That was the identity this core had — when they were younger — in the first seasons under former coach Barry Trotz.